-A method to avoid LGT's non-locality difficulty and compute directly x-dependences has recently been proposed by X. Ji [182].
-A direct application of LGT in the IMF is impractical because the $P \to \infty$ limit using ordinary time implies that $a \to 0$ .
+A method to avoid LGT's non-locality difficulty and compute directly x-dependencies of parton distributions has recently been proposed by X. Ji [193].
+A direct application of LGT in the IMF is impractical because the $P \to \infty$ limit using ordinary time implies that $a \to 0$.
 Since LFQCD is boost invariant (see Section 3.1.3) calculating LC observables using LF quantization would fix this problem.
-However, direct LC calculations are not possible on the lattice since it is based on Euclidean -rather than real- instant time and because the LC gauge $A^+ = 0$ cannot be implemented on the lattice.
+However, direct LC calculations are not possible on the lattice since it is based on Euclidean - rather than real - instant time and because the LC gauge $A^+ = 0$ cannot be implemented on the lattice.

-To avoid these problems, an operator O(P,a) related to the desired nonperturbative PDF is introduced and computed as usual using LGT; it is then evaluated at a large 3-momentum P oriented, e.g., toward the $x^3$ direction.
-The momentum-dependent result (in the "instant front form", except that the time is Euclidean: $ix^0$ ) is called a quasi-distribution, since it is not the usual PDF as defined on the LC or IMF.
-In particular, the range of $x{Bj}$ is not constrained by $0 < x{Bj} < 1$ .
-The quasi-distribution computed on the lattice is then related to its LC counterpart $o(\mu)$ through a matching condition $O(P,a) = Z(\mu/P)o(\mu) + \sum{2n} C_n/P^n$ , where the sum represents higher-order power-law contributions.
-This matching is possible since the operators O(P,a) and $o(\mu)$ encompass the same nonperturbative physics.
-The matching coefficient $Z(\mu/P)$ can be computed perturbatively [183, 2].
-It contains the effects arising 1) from the particular gauge choice made in the LGT calculation, although it cannot be the LC gauge $A^+ = 0$ ; and 2) from choosing a different frame and quantization time when computing quantities using LF quantization and Euclidean instant time quantization in the IMF.
+To avoid these problems, an operator O(P, a) related to the desired nonperturbative PDF is introduced and computed as usual using LGT; it is then evaluated at a large 3-momentum oriented, e.g., toward the x^3 direction.
+The momentum-dependent result (in the "instant front form", except that the time is Euclidean: ix^0) is called a quasidistribution, since it is not the usual PDF as defined on the LC or IMF.
+In particular, the range of x{Bj} is not constrained by $0 < x{Bj} < 1$.
+The quasi-distribution computed on the lattice is then related to its LC counterpart $o(\mu)$ through a matching condition

+$O(P, a) = Z(\mu/P)o(\mu) + \sum{2n} C_n/P^n$, where the sum represents higher-order power-law contributions.
+This matching is possible since the operators O(P, a) and $o(\mu)$ encompass the same nonperturbative physics.
+The matching coefficient $Z(\mu/P)$ can be computed perturbatively [2, 194].
+It contains the effects arising from: 1) the particular gauge choice made in the LGT calculation, although it cannot be the LC gauge $A^+ = 0$; and 2) choosing a different frame and quantization time when computing quantities using LF quantization and Euclidean instant time quantization in the IMF.

-A special lattice with finer spacing a along $ix^0$ and $x^3$ is needed in order to compensate for the Lorentz contraction at large $P^3$ .
-Each of the two transverse directions require discretization enhanced by a factor $\gamma$ (the boost Lorentz factor), which becomes large for small- $x{Bj}$ physics.
-The computed PDFs, i.e., the leading twist structure functions, can be calculated for high and moderate $x{Bj}$ , as well as the kinematical and dynamical higher-twist contributions.
-How to compute $\Delta G$ and $L_q$ with this method is discussed in Refs.
-[54, 55, 184], and Ref.
-[174] reviews the method and prospects.
+A special lattice with finer spacing a along ix^0 and x^3 is needed in order to compensate for the Lorentz contraction at large P^3 .
+Each of the two transverse directions require discretization enhanced by a factor γ (the Lorentz factor of the boost), which becomes large for small- x{Bj} physics.
+The computed PDFs, i.e., the leading twist structure functions, can be calculated for high and moderate x{Bj} , as well as the kinematical and dynamical higher-twist contributions.
+How to compute ΔG and L_q with this method is discussed in Refs.
+[60, 61, 195], and Ref.
+[185] reviews the method and prospects.
+Improvements of Ji's method have been proposed, such as e.g., the use of pseudo-distributions [196] instead of quasi-distributions.

-The definition of $L_q$ using either the Jaffe-Manohar or Ji decomposition, see Section 3.1.10, corresponds to different choices of the gauge links [133, 130, 61, 62, 185].
-More generally, the GPDs, LFWFs, TMDs and Wigner distributions are calculable.
+The quark OAM definition using either the Jaffe-Manohar or Ji decomposition, see Section 3.1.11, corresponds to different choices of the gauge links [67, 68, 134, 138, 197].
 Results of calculations related to nucleon spin structure are given in Refs.
-[186, 187, 188, 189].
-In particular, Ji's method was applied recently to computing $\Delta G$ [190].
+[198, 199, 200, 201].
+In particular, Ji's method was applied recently to computing ΔG [202].
 Although the validity of the matching obtained in this first computation is not certain, these efforts represent an important new development in the nucleon spin structure studies.
+More generally, the PDFs, GPDs, TMDs and Wigner distributions are in principle calculable with the innovative approaches described here, which are designed to circumvent the inherent difficulties in the lattice computation of parton distributions.